 A lot of common household appliances could be secretly draining your electricity even when they aren’t turned on.
 This phenomenon is often called “phantom power” or “vampire energy.”
-While some devices pose a threat to your electricty bill, others can have more serious implications, posing serious fire hazards if left plugged in unattended.
+While some devices pose a threat to your electricity bill, others can have more serious implications, posing serious fire hazards if left plugged in unattended.

 Next time you’re out shopping for your next appliance, avoid illuminated displays, or “instant-on” features, as these are red flags for phantom loads.
 For fire safety, inspect cords and make sure they are well-insulated, and check the appliance itself for safety certifications.
 Avoid appliances that get hot to the touch, even when turned off, or emit any burning smell.